JiaC623/Projects/2023 Album Website/README.md

 ### Create One Image-Collection, Blog, or ToDo!

-- Click the tags on the Navigation bar: they contain all the existing items and allow people to create new.
+- Click any option on the Navigation bar: it contains all the existing items and allows to create new.

 > A Big Thing to Notice...
 I haven't inplemented a way to update/edit the existing items, so if you want to edit, you will need to delete and create new.
-That's why I say this is really a simple local site.
+That's why I say this is really roughly designed and just applied what I have.
 <br>
 <br>